abstractfactory/rfc/spec10.md

 location = '/home/marcus'
 ```

-A group in metadata is the equivalent of a folder on disk and a dataset its file.
+A group in meta-data is the equivalent of a folder on disk and a dataset its file.

 Groups, like folders, MAY contain one or more datasets and/or groups; a dataset on the other hand MUST NOT contain groups or other datasets.